Logistic regression is a method that we use to fit a regression model when the response variable is binary.

 Now these regression coefficients can be used to find the probability that draft = 1.

 For example, suppose a player averages 14 points per game, 4 rebounds per game, and 5 assists per game.
 The probability that this player will get drafted into the NBA can be calculated as:

-Since this probability is less than 0.5, we would likely predict that this player would not get drafted into the NBA.
+Since this probability is greater than 0.5, we predict that this player would get drafted into the NBA.